fluffy/blinky/design.md

 On each Blink Timer
 * increment msTime
-* set all the LEDS based on msTime and local Sconds
+* set all the LEDS based on msTime and local Seconds

 Periodically on main thread